tjoyner/ofvioletsandlicorice/chapter7.md

 "Don't you understand?"

 Daniel shook his head.
 No, he did not understand.
-He said "Maybe things were said to you that I don't know."
+He said, "Maybe things were said to you that I don't know."

 "Yes, things were said that you don't know, but I'll tell you..." answered Amalia, moving her hand  towards the glass that Daniel, stretching his, held onto.
 Their fingers brushed and Daniel noticed that her nails had lost some of the pink enamel that had impressed him a few days before.